sedcakmak/medium-article/README.md

 * I experimented with the :before and :after pseudo-classes and implemented them successfully.

-<blockquote> * I also experimented with the blockquote element with a nice styling of quotation marks.
-I commented it out as it messed up the rest of my code. </blockquote>
+* I also experimented with the blockquote element with a nice styling of quotation marks.
+I commented it out as it messed up the rest of my code.
+<blockquote> And now accidentally I found out we can use it here too!;) </blockquote>

 ## The problems I couldn't solve (yet):